Category: Wildlife photography

 Red Fox sniffs among Delicate plants - Montreal Botanical Garden - Frame To Frame Bob & Jean

-As Bob and I were about to leave Montreal’s Botanical Gardens, after a day-long tour of the wonderful Mosaicultures 2013 on exhibit, we came upon a Red Fox sniffing around the various plants in one specialized garden.
-What a surprise to find this wild creature quite at home in urban Montreal.
+As Bob and I were about to leave Montreal’s Botanical Gardens, after a day-long tour of the wonderful Mosaicultures garden exhibit, we came upon a Red Fox sniffing around the various plants in one specialized garden.
+What a surprise to find this wild creature quite at home in urban Montreal, Quebec, Canada.
 Read more